Permanent Reservoir Monitoring

 Survey design and feasibility studies are conducted using Nucleus® modeling software.
 The Nucleus toolbox includes state-of-the-art modeling approaches ranging from ray-tracing and illumination modeling to iterative visco-elastic full waveform modeling in up to three dimensions.

 Full wavefield finite difference modeling using Nucleus simulates the detectability of weak 4D responses

 We employ a wide range of input information, including geological and petrophysical information from existing reservoir data, seabed conditions, and existing or planned infrastructure.
-4D rock physics models are used in conjunction with the latest acquisition and processing technologies to help determine over what time scale changes in the reservoir will be observable.
+4D rock physics models are combined with the latest acquisition and processing technologies to determine what timescale changes in the reservoir will be observable.

-Results are analyzed by our team of expert geophysicists and subsea engineers to determine the best acquisition parameters, in conjunction with equipment layouts that embrace existing and next-phase production equipment.
+Results are analyzed by our team of expert geophysicists and subsea engineers to determine the best acquisition parameters and equipment layouts, embracing existing and next-phase production equipment.

 A successful PRM project depends on more than monitoring.
 PGS OptoSeis comes with the PGS advantage of world class HSEQ, financial stability, global presence, and marine operations experience.
 PGS has helped define international standards and best practices for marine installation of PRM systems.

 Our full-service installation solutions are designed to guarantee not only system performance but also maximum data value long after the first shot.
 The significantly lower operational cost of repeat surveys offered by a PGS OptoSeis installation quickly makes better economic sense than 4D alternatives such as OBC, nodes, and towed streamers.
 Various funding models are possible to suit your project.

 From installation to decommissioning, over the entire operational life of the installation, the global PGS OptoSeis field services team offers 24/7 offshore support.